 Why are people so passionate about home design?

-And today, we will review a rather fascinating topic - one that, beyond informative and technical home design principles, also contains psychological and behavioral elements.
+Today, we will review a rather fascinating topic - one that, beyond informative and technical home design principles, also contains some psychological and behavioral elements.

-Well, our topic for today is the mixed feelings of excitement and passion that usually arise in most of us during our personal home design experience.
+Our topic for today is the mixed feelings of excitement and passion that usually arise in some of us during our personal home design experience.
 Moreover, we will dive jointly into why we tend to be so passionate about our home design process.

 Or, as the title above asks straightforwardly - Why are people so passionate about home design?